 A total of 1,568 new homes were sold during the 12 months that ended in May, down from 1,609 for the year that ended in April.

-Out of all housing closings, new home closings made up 17.6%.
-This is a drop 19.3% of closings a year earlier.
-Following a year-over-year rise in December, closings of new and existing homes fell year-over-year in January.
+As a percentage of overall housing closings, new home closings represented 14.4%.
+This is down from the a year earlier when new home closings accounted for 17.6% of total closings.
+Following a year-over-year decline in April, closings of new and existing homes also sank year-over-year in May.

 Pricing and Mortgage Trends